jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 ## Git workflow

+1. **Fork the repository** to your own GitHub account.
+2. **Clone your fork** locally: `git clone https://github.com/YOUR_USERNAME/CSKnowledgeHub.git`
-- Create a feature branch from `main`.
+3. **Create a feature branch** from `main` or `master`: `git checkout -b feature/your-topic-name`
+4. **Make your changes** following the content and style guidelines above.
+5. **Commit your changes** with clear, descriptive commit messages.
+6. **Push to your fork**: `git push origin feature/your-topic-name`
+7. **Open a Pull Request** from your fork to the main repository.
+   - Reference any related issues (e.g., "Closes #123")
+   - Fill in the PR template checklist
+   - Ensure your changes pass basic quality checks (markdown formatting, working links)

-- If adding content, open an issue first (Content Request) to discuss scope.
+**Note:** For significant content additions, consider opening an issue first (Content Request) to discuss scope and approach.
-- Submit a PR referencing the issue.
-Fill in the PR checklist.
-- Pass CI: markdown lint, spellcheck, and link checker.

 ## Writing guidelines

 - Wrap lines at ~100 characters where reasonable.
 - Use lists and tables for scannability; avoid long prose blocks.
 - Prefer relative links to repo files; use absolute links for external resources.
-- Use English file names.
-For bilingual files, name `README.en.md` and `README.zh.md` and link them at top.
+- For bilingual content, use clear naming: `README.md` (primary), `README.zh.md` (Chinese), etc.
+- Provide alt-text for images to ensure accessibility.

 ## Licensing